Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 What stores have the items I need?

 Within the Geilenkirchen NATO AB community, childcare is extremely limited.
-The Geilenkirchen Child Development Center (CDC) accepts children from 6 weeks old to 5th grade.
-Child care programs offered at Geilenkirchen CDC include Pre-Toddler, Toddler, Pre-School and School Age, Full-Day, Before/ After School Care, and Hourly Care.
+The Geilenkirchen Child Development Center (CDC) accepts children from 12 months old to 5th grade.
+Child care programs offered at Geilenkirchen CDC include Pre-Toddler, Toddler, Pre-School and School Age, Full-Day and Before/ After School Care.
 The JFC Child Development Center located approximately 10-15 minutes away in Brunssum, The Netherlands, offers care for infants from six weeks up to toddlers aged five years old.

 There is no quarantine for pets, however, pets are not allowed in some guesthouses or hotels.
 Please inform your sponsor if you will be bringing pets.
 Pets must have rabies shots and certificates of health 30 days prior to but not more than one year prior to issuance of the health certificate.
 Importation of certain dogs is strictly prohibited.